MatthiasValvekens/pyHanko/docs/lib-guide/sig-fields.rst

   control.

 When creating a signature field, the document author can suggest policies that the signer should apply in the signature object.
-While the signer *should* follow these restrictions, this doesn't always happen\ [#mdpreject]_, so they shouldn't be relied upon if the signing of the document is out of your control.

 .. warning::
     There are a number of caveats that apply to MDP settings in general; see